Giorgio Bidone: Biography

 In his hydraulic research he combined experiments with mathematical models.
 In his study of overflow he measured the upstream increase in height and the shape caused by an obstruction and then derived the equations for describing this effect.

 In 1817, together with Ignazio Michelotti, who was supervisor of rivers and chief inspector of canals, he drafted the new laws concerning the waterways of the kingdom.
 This earned him the Civil Order of Merit of Savoy in 1839.

-Between 1822-1823, he participated in an international collaboration to survey across the Alps to link his region with the rest of Western Europe and Eastern Europe.
+Between 1822 and 1823, he participated in an international collaboration to survey across the Alps to link his region with the rest of Western Europe and Eastern Europe.

 Bidone also taught mathematics at the University of Turin and he was appointed professor of geometry.
 He became a member of the National Academy of Sciences of Italy.